 Bokeo is a place of rare biodiversity.
 You not only can encounter black cheeked gibbon but also, tigers, bears, Asian elephants, chimpanzees, wild water buffalos, and many kinds of birds and insects.

 This is the truly ecotourism experience.
 The Gibbon Experience is a conservation project which was created after the discovery of black cheeked gibbon.
 They operate in two components.
-One is the Gibbon viewing huts, known as canopy and another is the Waterfall Gibbon Experience, which involves 3 hours of trekking to a location deep in the reserve.
+One is the Gibbon viewing huts, known as the canopy and another is the Waterfall Gibbon Experience, which involves 3 hours of trekking to a location deep in the reserve.

 The Gibbon Experience is a role model in ecotourism, explore and protect the environment.
 The project has government approval.
 With the tours they also created jobs for local workers, support indigenous peoples to develop sustainable agriculture and preserve nature.

 We just can’t recommend enough Bokeo Nature Reserve.
 It is such an overwhelming feeling when you step into this immense and majestic land.
 This is for sure one of the greatest national parks in Laos.

 Phou Khao Khuay National Protected Area (Vientiane)

 Along 40 kilometres, located in the northern of Vientiane is Phou Khao Khuay National Protected Area.
-It was declared protected area in 1993.
+It was declared a protected area in 1993.
 It is bordered by the large Nam Ngum reservoir/artificial lake in the northeast.

 The place is immense, one of the biggest national parks in Laos.
 Includes a large mountain range with sandstone cliffs, river gorges and another three large rivers with tributaries which flow into the famous Mekong.

 There is great biodiversity there.
 The forest comprises many types of species.
 Animals can be found everywhere in the parks, like elephants, bears, tigers white-cheeked gibbons, amphibians, reptiles, langurs, and many birds.
 Inside the park you can also find, three little villages usually housing ethnic groups.

 In 2005 has set the Ban Na Elephant Watch Tower and Homestay.
-This was to give the unique opportunity for visitors spot wild elephants at night.
+This was to give a unique opportunity for visitors to spot wild elephants at night.
 Nowadays, the Tourism Office of Laos is reporting no elephants in Phou Khao Khuay.